MicrosoftDocs/Azure-RMSDocs.it-it/Azure-RMSDocs/configure-policy-migrate-labels.md

 ## <a name="before-you-begin"></a>Prima di iniziare

-La migrazione delle etichette presenta molti vantaggi, ma è irreversibile, quindi è necessario essere consapevoli delle modifiche e delle considerazioni seguenti:
+Label migration has many benefits but is irreversible, so make sure that you are aware of the following changes and considerations:

-- Assicurarsi di disporre di [client che supportano le etichette unificate](#clients-and-services-that-support-unified-labeling) e, se necessario, di essere preparati per l'amministrazione in entrambi i portale di Azure (per i client che non supportano le etichette unificate) e i centri di amministrazione (per il client che supportano le etichette unificate).
+- Make sure that you have [clients that support unified labels](#clients-and-services-that-support-unified-labeling) and if necessary, be prepared for administration in both the Azure portal (for clients that don't support unified labels) and the admin centers (for client that do support unified labels).

 - I criteri, incluse le impostazioni dei criteri e gli utenti autorizzati all'accesso (criteri con ambito) e tutte le impostazioni client avanzate non vengono sottoposti a migrazione.
-Le opzioni per la configurazione di queste impostazioni in seguito alla migrazione dell'etichetta includono:
+Your options to configure these settings after your label migration include the following:
-    - Centro di amministrazione per le etichette di riservatezza.
+    - Your admin center for sensitivity labels.
-    - [Office 365 sicurezza e conformità PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/office-365-scc-powershell?view=exchange-ps), che è necessario usare per configurare [Impostazioni client avanzate](./rms-client/clientv2-admin-guide-customizations.md#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell).
+    - [Office 365 Security & Compliance PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/office-365-scc-powershell?view=exchange-ps), which you must use to configure [advanced client settings](./rms-client/clientv2-admin-guide-customizations.md#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell).

 - Non tutte le impostazioni di un'etichetta migrata sono supportate dai centri di amministrazione.
 Usare la tabella nella sezione [Impostazioni delle etichette non supportate nei centri di amministrazione](#label-settings-that-are-not-supported-in-the-admin-centers) per individuare queste impostazioni e le operazioni consigliate.